xakur/soppusite/_posts/2023-03-16-how-comparing-can-make-you-miserable.md

 <div class="flexbox-bord">
   <div style="background-color: #c0fcc1;"><p><b>Positive Situation:</b></p></div>
   <div>"The others are in a more positive situation than me.
 They are doing better.
 I'm not happy (enough) with the situation I am in.
 I need and deserve more.
 I want to become better!"</div>
+  <div>"The others are in a more positive situation than me.
+They are doing better.
+I'm not happy (enough) with the situation I am in.</div>
 </div>
 </div>